ga-wdi-boston/js-objects-stack-challenge/README.md

 stack.pop();  // 3
 ```

-Which parts of each method are side-effects, and which are the "main" effect?
+Which parts of each method are the side effects and which parts are the "main"
+effect?

 ## Tasks